nazime1/Principles-of-Software/README.md

 ## Deploying

-The Textbook will be automatically deployed using GitHub pages and has `textbook.psoft.io` set as the custom domain in the repository settings.
-This means that the Handbook is automatically updated when the master branch is updated and can be located at <https://principles-of-software.github.io/Principles-of-Software/#/>!
+The Textbook will be automatically deployed using GitHub Pages.
+The textbook can be located at <https://nazime1.github.io/Principles-of-Software/#/textbook>!